OKuzmanov/PathFinderDemo-SoftUni/README.md

 # PathFinderDemo-SoftUni
-A demo project for SoftUni Spring Fundamentals Course
+A demo project for the SoftUni Spring Fundamentals Course.